A unified framework of transformations based on the Jordan-Wigner transformation: Unified framework of traditional transformations

-But the Pauli weight is not the only criteria to judge mappings.
-The continuity is also crucial when implementing the evolution operator of Hamiltonian, which is a key procedure in some quantum algorithms~\cite{kitaev1995quantum,abrams1999quantum}.
-For the general mapped Hamiltonian given in Eq.~(\ref{Paulistring}), we consider the one-term case: $H=hP_i^\alpha \dots P_j^\beta P_k^\gamma \dots P_s^\mu$.
-If any two nearby Pauli operators, such as $P_j^\beta P_k^\gamma$, act on two qubits, it needs a CNOT gate acting on these two qubits to compute the parity in the circuit of implementing the evolution operator.
-If the two qubits are far from each other on the quantum device, it is difficult to implement the CNOT gate directly, and usually, more SWAP gates are needed to swap the $k$th qubit to the qubit next to the $j$th qubit.
-The number of SWAP gates is proportional to the distance of these two qubits.
-If the Pauli strings are discontinuous, it will cost more computing resources and add more errors.
-Thus the continuity of the elements in the sets should be considered.
-However, in general, improving the continuity will sacrifice the Pauli weight.
-Therefore, we must weigh up them when choosing or designing a mapping for a system.
-We will give the further discussion in Sec.~\ref{chooseMapping}.
+However, the Pauli weight is not the only criterion to judge mappings.
+The contiguity is also crucial when implementing the evolution operator of Hamiltonians, which is a key procedure in some quantum algorithms~\cite{kitaev1995quantum,abrams1999quantum}.
+However, in general, improving the contiguity will increase the Pauli weight.
+Therefore, we must weigh them when choosing or designing a mapping for a system.
+We will give further discussion later.